Japanese Translation: The Application of Honorifics, Humble, and Polite Forms

 -

-Service documents: Documents for service industries such as hotels and travel agencies, for example, room service instructions.
+Service Documents: Documents for service industries such as hotels and travel agencies, for example, room service instructions.

 -

-Meeting summary: When recording your own or your team members' speeches.
+Meeting Summary: When recording your own or your team members' speeches.

 Polite Language